 Coming back to the results in Column (ii), as we expect, the new technology is more capital intensive, whereas the old technology is more labor intensive.
-We indeed test a hypothesis that H_0 : $\beta{old}^k = \beta{new}^k$ and reject the null hypothesis at the 10% significance level.
+We indeed test a hypothesis that $H_0: \beta{old}^k = \beta{new}^k$ and reject the null hypothesis at the 10% significance level.
 Therefore, profit-maximizing plants would need less labor, which results in a lower level of labor share.
-When more plants adopt new technology, as a result, the industry-level labor share falls.
+When more plants adopt new technology, the industry-level labor share falls consequently.

 One natural concern is that we may reach the same conclusion by just including the technology dummy in the production function.
-To address this concern, we check how the estimated production function would change by including technology-fixed effects and the the estimated results are presented in Column (iii).
+To address this concern, we check how the estimated production function would change by including technology fixed effects, and the estimated results are presented in Column (iii).
 First, note that the scale parameter, i.e., $\beta_k + \beta_l$, is about 1.15 in Column (i), whereas the scale parameter is close to 1 in Column (ii) of Table 3 .
-Because new technology plants are more efficient (higher TFP) and have a larger capacity, ignoring the technology information creates upward bias in the scale parameter as the plant size is seemingly correlated with efficiency.
-With technology-fixed effects but with a single input elasticity for capital and labor (Column (iii)), the scale parameter is in between these, about 1.1, suggesting that the bias is partly mitigated but not completely.
-Interestingly, both the estimated capital coefficient and labor coefficient also fall between the estimated coefficients for old and new technology reported in Column (ii), suggesting that the Argue that it is still different from our specification.
-These results indicate that technology-fixed effects alone are not enough to capture the difference in technology.
+Because new technology plants are more efficient (higher TFP) and have a larger capacity, ignoring the technology information creates an upward bias in the scale parameter as the plant size is seemingly correlated with efficiency.
+With technology fixed effects but with a single input elasticity for capital and labor (Column (iii)), the scale parameter is in between these, about 1.1, suggesting that the bias is at least partly mitigated.
+Interestingly, both the estimated capital coefficient and labor coefficient also fall between the estimated coefficients for old and new technology reported in Column (ii), suggesting that it is still different from our specification.
+These results indicate that technology fixed effects alone are not enough to capture the difference in technology.

-4 Alternative Hypotheses and the Role of Technology Information

-As the decline of the labor share has attracted huge attention from both researchers and policymakers, many alternative explanations have been proposed in the literature.
-Gross-man and Oberfield (2021) classifies the existing hypotheses into five types: factor-biased technical changes, the increased exercise of product market power by large firms, declining worker power in labor relations, globalization and the rise of China, and changes in the composition of the workforce.
+4 Alternative Hypotheses and the Role of Technology Information man and Oberfield (2022) classify the existing hypotheses into five types: factor-biased technical changes, the increased exercise of product market power by large firms, declining worker power in labor relations, globalization and the rise of China, and changes in the composition of the workforce.
 In this section, we examine these alternative hypotheses in the presence of technology information.